roidrage/paperplanes/_posts/2014-05-06-git-commit-as-a-timeline.md

 ---
-title: Git Commit Messages as Timeline of Reasoning
+title: Git Commit Messages as a Timeline of Reasoning
 topics: git development
 layout: post
 ---